GerkeLab/mediator/README.md

 A data frame (printed to the console if not assigned to an object) is returned containing the point estimates and 95% confidence intervals.

+Since the outcome was a based on a binomial logistic regression, the results from this example are interpreted as a series of odds ratio.
+When the oucome model is a linear regression, the results are intrepreted as average values.
+Relative risks can be used for binary outcomes when appropriate and thus intrepreted under that model.

+In this example, based on the CDE, when `y` = 1, the effect of `x` on `cens` is 0.43; while according to the NDE, when `y` is the value observed in the absense of `x` (`x` = 0), the effect of `x` on `cens` is 0.72.
+The NIE tells that the effect of `x` on `cens` through `y` is 1.07.
+The TE of `x` on `cens` , both direct and indirect, is 0.76.

+Since the TE is the combined effect of the NDE and NIE, statistically significant effects can be observed in opposite directions and result in a TE that is roughly equal to 0.

 ## Additional resources

 For an in-depth explanation of mediation analysis or complementary tools